 These stations are hard to classify.
 Suggestions: Twitter or firstname.lastname@example.org.

 - [Stream] Ckut is a local, non-profit and campus-community radio station presenting a complete, thought-out schedule.
 That schedule is filled with loads of genre shows, produced by over 200 volunteers and ranging from hard rock to exotic rhythms.
 Many of the tracks are quite obscure.
 There’s also the possibility to download the shows (like WeFunk, one of the most accessible shows) at the website.
-Sadly there aren’t playlists published.
-But Shazam or Soundhound will help you out (hopefully).
 Heritage: Canada (Montreal).

-- [Stream] Radio Béton is a local station being somewhat more accessible than the others in this section (except Byte FM).
-But it’s still very, very diverse.
-Here too, there are many presented genre shows.
+- [Stream] Radio Béton also is an extremely diverse sounding station; many presented genre shows included.
 The strongest points of the station: 1) sounding modern but not painfully hip, and 2) the guitar based tracks, especially in the (recommended) non-stop hours.
 Many of those tracks have more ‘bite’ than the average guitar track played on the radio nowadays.
 Heritage: France (Tours).

 - [Stream] Radio Campus Clermont is another local station from that part of the world.
 What you are going to hear again depends on the time of the day/week.
 It can be jazz, but it can also be metal.
 Curious?
 You can download shows at the – nice and original looking – website.
 Some parts of that site are in need of an update, though.
 Heritage: France (Clermont-Ferrand).